 High levels of emotional stress may be linked to the onset of pesky greys, according to some evidence.
 A study conducted by Columbia University researchers found a link between the protein histories of individual hairs and the levels of stress experienced by their owners.
-The study discovered that when individuals experienced lower levels of stress, normal-colored hairs that had turned gray in the previous year returned to their original color in some cases.

-This suggests that stress-relieving activities, such as relaxation techniques or exercise, could potentially restore color to gray hairs.
 More research is needed to fully understand the relationship between stress and graying hair, and other factors such as genetics and aging also play a role in the graying process.

-Grey hair became more acceptable in the twentieth century, and many people began to embrace their natural hair color as they aged.
+It became more acceptable in the twentieth century, and many people began to embrace their natural hair color as they aged.
 This fashion has continued into the twenty-first century, with many people opting to go grey or embrace their natural hair color as they get older.

 There are also a plethora of hair dyes and other products on the market that are specifically designed to cover grey hair or assist people in transitioning to their natural hair color.
 These products have grown in popularity in recent years as more people seek to embrace their natural hair color while also aging gracefully.